-In the United States, “unfair competition” is an umbrella term for a number of different economic torts.
-This phrase can be used in reference to a number of deceptive practices which can ultimately cause harm to both businesses and consumers.
+In the United States, unfair competition is an umbrella term for a number of different economic torts.
+Unfair competition can be used in reference to a number of deceptive practices which can ultimately cause harm to both businesses and consumers.

 Examples of unfair competition include such practices as:

 - “Passing off” goods in a way that hides their true origin,

 - Bait-and-switch or other unauthorized substitutions of one brand of goods for another,